Back Injury Attorneys Serving The Toledo Area

 - Nagging pain in the middle or lower back that manifests after long periods of sitting or standing

 - Discomfort or muscle spasms in the back while standing straight

 These symptoms could indicate one or more of these common back injuries suffered by car accident victims:

 - Disc injuries, such as bulging, herniated, protruding or ruptured disc

 - Tissue damage

-If you are experiencing any of these symptoms after your auto accident, take the first step by seeking immediate medical attention to determine the extent of your injuries.
+If you are experiencing any of these symptoms after a car crash or any other accident, take the first step by seeking immediate medical attention to determine the extent of your injuries.